-Three's Company, ABC
+Three's Company, on ABC

 Well, I guess I used to watch this when I was a kid.
 Later on, after it had been off the air for some years, I kind of felt like it was stupid and felt guilty about having enjoyed it.
 But I was very young at the time, and didn't know any better.
 It was TV, and that was pretty much good enough.
 TV is good.
 Now...
 I don't know.
 I might consider watching reruns someday.
 Possibly.
 Maybe.
 But I doubt it.
 I suppose it may not have been quite as bad as I later thought.
 (In fact, it may have been a lot better than I later thought, though I still feel like there was too much humor based on sexual innuendo, for my taste.)

-Oh, also there was a brief spin-off series called Three's a Crowd (IMDb; Sitcoms Online; TV.com; Wikipedia).
-Jack moved out of the apartment and in with a woman named Vicky (who we liked).
+This was a short-lived spin-off, in which Jack moved out of the apartment and in with his girlfriend, Vicky.
 Her father didn't like that they were living together, so he made some trouble for them.
 But I don't remember the show that well.
 I seem to recall liking it, at the time, though.

 There was also a "Three's Company" spin-off called The Ropers, but I don't think I ever saw that.